alyssa-ms-tan/alyssa-ms-tan/README.md

 ## Hi there 👋

 My name is Alyssa, and I am a 3rd year BS Computer Science, currently interested in developing new software.
+This account is pretty new since I had to switch out my old one that was connected to my actual school email.

 - 🔭 I’m currently working on developing a route optimizer web app to help students in my campus travel more efficiently, displaying the shortest route using djikstras.